tutorialzine/jQuery-FullScreen/readme.md

 }
 ```

-You can then apply additional styles to your element:
+You can then apply additional styles to your element.
+Take the opportunity to increase the font size, hide distractions and make for a better reading experience.

 ```css